 Omega 3 fatty acids are an excellent way to shift the balance towards healthy fats.

-You can see what effect this use can have using the example of Quercesome.
-MoleQlar's specially formulated Quercetin-C complex is around 20 times more bioavailable than conventional Quercetin powder.
-The main performers are Phospholipids from sunflower and the clever combination with natural vitamin C - a bio-amplifier of Quercetin.
-With Berbersome – the berberine mineral complex from MoleQlar – the Plus amounts to Berberine bioavailability through phospholipids increased 10-fold.
+You can see what effect this use can have by looking at the example of Quercesome.
+MoleQlar's specially formulated Quercetin-C complex is around 20 times more bioavailable than conventional quercetin powderThe key performers are Phospholipids from the sunflower and in addition the clever combination with natural vitamin C – a bio-enhancer of quercetin.
+At Berbersome – the Berberine Mineral Complex from MoleQlar – the Plus berberine bioavailability through phospholipids up to 10 times.

 Fat and water – the transport challenge

-Fats are chemically insoluble in water (hydrophobic).
-This phenomenon can be clearly seen by adding a few drops of oil to water.
-The oil does not mix with the water, but floats on the surface in droplets.
-How does our body do that when blood consists largely of water?
-In order to overcome this challenge, there are so-called apolipoproteins.
-These surround the fatty acids and form a water-soluble (hydrophilic) shell.
+fats are chemically insoluble in water (hydrophobic).
+This phenomenon can be easily recognized if you put a few drops of oil in water.
+The oil does not mix with the water, but floats on the surface in the form of drops.
+How does our body do this when blood is also mostly made of water?
+To overcome this challenge, so-called apolipoproteins.These surround the fatty acids and form a water-soluble (hydrophilic) shell.
 You can imagine the whole thing as a small ball.
 The water-soluble proteins are on the outside and the water-insoluble fats are on the inside.
-Apolipoproteins and fatty acids together are also called lipoproteins and form the basis for the laboratory measurements of lipid metabolism.
+Apolipoproteins and fatty acids together are also called lipoproteins designated and form the basis for the laboratory measurements of lipid metabolism.

-Which blood lipid values can be measured?
+Which blood lipid levels can be measured?

 Lipoproteins are divided into different categories based on their density.
 The following parameters are usually measured: